rpnx-net/rapidcsv/README.md

 By default rntcsv treats the first row as column headers, and the first column is treated as data.
 This allows accessing columns using their labels, but not rows or cells (only using indices).
-In order to treat the first column as row headers one needs to use LabelParams and set pRowNameIdx to 0.
+In order to treat the first column as row headers one needs to use label_parameters and set pRowNameIdx to 0.

 ### Column and Row Headers
 [colrowhdr.csv](examples/colrowhdr.csv) content: